Catherine O’Flynn, the youngest of six children, was born in Birmingham in 1970 to Irish parents. Her father was a newsagent, her mother a teacher.

 Her second novel The News Where You Are, published in 2010, was shortlisted for the Bollinger Everyman Wodehouse Prize, an Edgar Allen Poe Award and was a Channel 4 TV Book Club choice.

-Her third novel Mr Lynch’s Holiday is published in 2013.
+Her third novel Mr Lynch’s Holiday was published in 2013.

 Her short stories and articles have featured in Granta, The Independent, The Observer and on Radio 3 and 4.

-She lives in Birmingham with her husband and daughter.
+She lives in Birmingham with her husband and two daughters.